 Soil and Grocery Stores

-If this isn’t possible, look for certified organic food at the grocery store.
+If this isn’t possible, look for usda certified organic food at the grocery store.
 You could even do research on different organic brands in your grocery store to understand where your food is coming from, what they’re doing to ensure it’s organic, and the quality of the soil the food is grown in.
+Making sure you have soil organic matter is important for healthier crop yields, more plant growth, and the environmental quality of your garden.

 Composting and Soil Quality

 The best way to ensure soil quality is to grow your own food, but that doesn’t mean you should use store-bought fertilizers in your garden.
-Instead, try composting.
+Along with soil management, try composting.

 Composting is good for the soil because it fertilizes your soil with high quality ingredients.
+It also gets rid of buffering materials which harm the soil or residues of pesticides.
 When you compost food scraps and other biodegradable matter, you are investing in your health because you aren’t using fertilizers which weaken the soil quality.

 Composting is the process of recycling organic matter into high-grade fertilizer that feeds soil and plants.
-Anything that grows will decompose eventually.
+Anything that grows will decompose eventually in any ecosystem.
 Composting helps speed up the process by providing ideal conditions for beneficial bacteria, fungi, and organisms (worms, nematodes and others) to do their work.
 If you understand that soil is living matter, with as many as 50 billion microscopic plants and organisms, you can easily see the important role that composting plays in the lifecycle of a healthy garden.

 How to Compost At Home